Man I Need

 "Man I Need" is a song by English singer-songwriter Olivia Dean, released on 15 August 2025 as the third single from her second studio album, The Art of Loving.
-The song became a worldwide success, peaking at number one in Belgium (Flanders), Iceland, Ireland, New Zealand and the United Kingdom.
-It also peaked inside the top five in countries such as Australia, Denmark, the Netherlands, Norway, Sweden and Switzerland.
-It also became her first chart entry in the United States, peaking at number 4 on the Billboard Hot 100.
+Acclaimed by music critics, who appreciated its pop, R&B and gospel influenced sound and lyrics, the song was a commercial success, becoming Dean's first top 10 on the US charts and her first number one single on the UK charts.
+"Man I Need" was voted number one in Triple J's Hottest 100 for 2025 with millions of votes cast and nominated at the Brit Awards for Song of the Year.

-A vinyl release is scheduled for 12 December 2025.
+The song also peaked at number one in Australia, Belgium (Flanders), Canada, Iceland, Ireland, the Netherlands and New Zealand, while it became her first chart entry in the United States, peaking at number two on the Billboard Hot 100.
+Furthermore, it peaked at number two on the Billboard Global 200.

 Background and release

-Universal Music announced the single on 15 August 2025, positioning it as the third preview from Dean’s album The Art of Loving and confirming an accompanying music video.
+Universal Music announced the single on 15 August 2025, positioning it as the third preview from Dean's album The Art of Loving and confirming an accompanying music video.
 Independent music media also reported the release and its placement within the album campaign.
 Upon release, Dean said: "'Man I Need' is a song about knowing how you deserve to be loved and not being afraid to ask for it.
 It's forward, sexy, fun.
-It's made for dancing."
+It's made for dancing".
+A vinyl release was issued on 12 December 2025.

 Lyrics and composition

-In interviews and label materials, Olivia Dean described "Man I Need" as a song about knowing how you deserve to be loved and not being afraid to ask for it, adding that it was made for dancing.
-Critics noted that the track's assertive lyrical appeal is carried by an upbeat, dance-oriented arrangement that blends elements of pop, R&B and gospel.
+In interviews and label materials, Dean described "Man I Need" as a song about "knowing how you deserve to be loved and not being afraid to ask for it," adding that it was made for dancing.
+Critics noted that the track's assertive lyrical appeal is carried by an upbeat, dance-oriented arrangement that blends elements of pop, R&B and gospel, and compared it to works by Michael Jackson, Whitney Houston, and Luther Vandross.
+The song is in the key of C-sharp major and follows a 12/8 time signature with a tempo of 119 beats per minute.

 Music video

 The music video for "Man I Need" was released alongside the single and was directed by Jake Erland.
-Coverage described a studio-lot setting in which set pieces rotate around Dean as different potential partners pass by, reinforcing the song’s lyrical request for clarity and connection.
+Coverage described a studio-lot setting in which set pieces rotate around Dean as different potential partners pass by, reinforcing the song's lyrical request for clarity and connection.